anila-m/tda-for-vqas/README.md

 The experiments were run using Python 3.10.11
 All required packages are detailed in `requirements_3.10.11.txt`.
 Install them by running the following command: ``pip install -r requirements_3.10.11.txt``.
+The orqviz package has to be upgraded manually: ``pip install --upgrade --no-cache-dir --use-deprecated=legacy-resolver orqviz``.

 ## Disclaimer of Warranty